Dojo Review: Fast Transfers But Is It Worth It?

 What do we think about the Dojo Go?

-Dojo states the Go card machine can take payments 58% faster than the market average, according to an independent study by Savanta (2023), which is an impressive claim that seems to bear out in reality according to our additional research.
+Dojo states that the Go card machine can take payments 58% faster than the market average, according to an independent study by Savanta (2023), which is an impressive claim that seems to bear out in reality, according to our additional research.

 Likewise, the built-in receipt printer saves you from purchasing one separately and improves convenience for both staff and customers when taking payment.
 Not all card machines offer a built-in receipt printer, for instance, Zettle’s Card Reader 2, so it shouldn’t be taken for granted.

-Battery performance appears solid, promising 10 hours of use from a single charge which is above the industry standard of eight hours.
-The SumUp Air can better this and be used for 12 consecutive hours, though it doesn’t have a screen and instead connects to a smartphone.
+Battery performance appears solid, promising 10 hours of use from a single charge, which is above the industry standard of eight hours.
+The SumUp Air can do better than this and be used for 12 consecutive hours, though it doesn’t have a screen and instead connects to a smartphone.

 2. Dojo Pocket: Compact Card Reader